-Based on the data, my analysis indicates that the expected price return of the S&P 500 index for the next 10 years is less than 1% per year, with an expected drawdown in that period of 34% (from current levels).
-In other words, the expected price return of the SPX is less than 1% per year over the next 10 years, and it is likely that an investor would have the opportunity to purchase the SPX at 66% of its current value sometime in the next 10 years.
+Based on the most recent data, the regression model indicates that the expected annual price return of the S&P 500 index for the next 10 years has dropped below zero (-1.15%), with an expected drawdown in that period of 38% (from 11/1/2018 levels).
+In other words, the expected price return of the SPX is now negative over the next 10 years, and it is likely that an investor would have the opportunity to purchase the SPX at 62% of its current value sometime in the next 10 years.
 The risk/return trade off for holding periods as short as three years look equally unattractive, albeit with lower correlations.

 Unlike human prognosticators, the Trader Edge recession model is completely objective and has no ego.
 It is not burdened by the emotional need to defend past erroneous forecasts and will always consistently apply the insights gained from new data.